scriptin/scriptin.github.io/_posts/2014-08-30-restful-http-concurrency-optimistic-locking.md

 - **No read locking**.
 It's *optimistic* because it assumes that most of the time it's fine to allow reading the data being edited at the moment.
 Reading doesn't imply that update will follow next.
 - No session is required to keep track of locking.
-The lack of session is requred in order to comply REST principles: it must be *stateless* to be RESTful.
+The lack of session is required in order to comply REST principles: it must be *stateless* to be RESTful.
 - Simple to implement on top of HTTP.
 In fact, you just need to read [RFC 7232](http://tools.ietf.org/html/rfc7232).